-- (a) All GARDEN WALLS and fences along PROPERTY LINES at public street rights-of-way shall be a maximum of four (4) feet in height. - (b) All walls or fences not along PROPERTY LINES at public street rights-of-way, including walls or fences along side (mid-block) and rear property lines, shall be a maximum of eight (8) feet in height.
-Walls or fences over 4 feet high should be a minimum of 30% permeable or articulated. - (c) Any fence, wood, stockade, chain link or any other type of fence shall have the smooth side or finished side facing to the outside of the property owner installing the fence.
+- (a) All GARDEN WALLS and fences along PROPERTY LINES at public street rights-of-way shall be a maximum of four (4) feet in height. - (b) All walls or fences not along PROPERTY LINES at public street rights-of-way, including walls or fences along side (mid-block) and rear property lines, shall be a maximum of eight (8) feet in height. - (c) Any fence, wood, stockade, chain link or any other type of fence shall have the smooth side or finished side facing to the outside of the property owner installing the fence.
 Fence posts shall be placed on the inside of the fence. - (d) Barbed wire, plastic slats, or plastic screening fabric is prohibited for all uses except existing working waterfront or light and medium industrial uses in SD-F districts.
 Any barbed wire fencing shall be subject to the approval of the Planning Board, which is authorized to impose reasonable restrictions and limitations regarding height, materials and facing.

-2. Specific to GARDEN WALLS along a right-of-way:
+2. Specific to GARDEN WALLS along a RIGHT-OF-WAY: